slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/5-PhD-Faculty-Malpractices.md

 <!--But it's not just a question of how much progress I made in 2018, but how much progress I would've made if not for the induced debilitation in the middle of it, that lasted more than a year, and which wasn't interupted until after Henry left, and I was already forced onto new work, to meet Chenliang's additional demands.-->

 Henry once said, in a WXXI interview, something like, "Worrying about AI is like worrying about traffic on Mars."
 What about worrying about your own PhD student?
-He was recently retired, in his 60s, not confined in a [geriatric unit](6.2-Medical-Malpractices.md#geriatric-unit-hospitalization).
+Retiring in his 60s is different from being confined in a [geriatric unit](6.2-Medical-Malpractices.md#geriatric-unit-hospitalization).

 <!--In fact, he said it on a WXXI interview that I can't find.-->